Although not considered an essential nutrient, melatonin is a hormone essential to the body.

 In our body, melatonin is produced in the epiphysis (or pineal gland) from a specific amino acid: tryptophan.

-Its secretion follows hour by hour the natural cycle of our internal clock and the luminosity to which we are exposed.
+Its secretion follows the natural cycle of our internal clock and the light to which we are exposed hour by hour.

 Therefore, the production of melatonin very directly regulates the body's sleep-wake cycle , according to the model below:

-The benefits of melatonin on sleep, jet-lag and irregular life rhythms
+The benefits of melatonin on sleep, jet lag and irregular lifestyle rhythms

-One of the best-known and most-studied benefits of melatonin is its role in regulating sleep.
+One of the most well-known and studied benefits of melatonin is its role in regulating sleep.

 By regulating the body's circadian rhythms, melatonin helps synchronize sleep cycles with the natural day-night cycle.

-Melatonin acts on the regulation of sleep cycles by triggering sleep onset mechanisms in the body.
+Melatonin acts on the regulation of sleep cycles by triggering the body's sleep-onset mechanisms.

-This makes it easier to fall asleep, improves sleep quality and reduces insomnia disorders.
+This makes it easier to fall asleep, improves sleep quality and reduces insomnia problems .

 Melatonin has quite logically found a very popular application among frequent travelers to reduce the symptoms of jet lag.

-An external supply of melatonin makes it possible to trigger sleep in phase with the natural cycle of the country of destination, which obviously helps to readjust faster and more easily.
+An external intake of melatonin helps trigger sleep in phase with the natural cycle of the destination country, which obviously helps to reset more quickly and easily.

 People with irregular working hours also use it for the same reasons.

-What other effects does melatonin have on the body?
+What are the other effects of melatonin on the body?

 As a hormone, melatonin has many recognized health benefits.

-Melatonin has an impact on sleep, but also on three other important functions:
+Melatonin impacts sleep, but also three other important functions:

 - The nervous system